-- Click “Conversion window.”
-Select how long to track conversions after an ad interaction from the drop-down.
-You can set it anywhere from 1 to 30, 60, or 90 days depending on the conversion source.
+- Click on Click-through conversion window.
+Select how long it takes to track conversions after an ad interaction from the drop-down.
+You can set it anywhere from 1 to 30, 60, or 90 days for Search and Display campaigns depending on the conversion source.
 Note that windows of at least 7 days are recommended, because they provide a richer set of conversion data.